 What can we now say about the design process for the 10th framework program?
 Well, I think the first question to address would be if we actually need FP10 or if we should call it a day at nine iterations.

 From one perspective the EU has created an increasingly complicated and larger budget which quite outstretches an arguably dated concept originated in 1983.

-Ironically, as we saw the capacity of states to wield civilian science and technology withdrawn over the decades since, as a matter of political principle, so we heard ambitious calls for these same states to shape productive relations through science and technology.(5) Perhaps, an example of asking more output from the worker while taking away their tools.
+Arguably, as we saw the capacity of many states to wield civilian science and technology withdrawn over the decades since (the retreat of the state as such), we also heard ambitious calls for these same states to shape productive relations through science and technology.(5) Perhaps, an example of asking more output from the worker while taking away their tools.

-We have also seen an accretion of social scientific theories about the potential socio-economic impact of science and innovation investments and, indeed, academic and other forms of analysis have been dominated by these theories.
-But, beyond the platitude that everything is somehow connected to everything else, does innovation theory itself need radical reconstruction.
+Over the years we have also seen an accretion of social scientific theories about the potential socio-economic impact of science and innovation investments and, indeed, academic and other forms of analysis have been dominated by these theories.
+But, beyond the platitude that everything is somehow connected to everything else, does innovation theory itself need radical reconstruction?

-While the above observations are speculative, I think at this juncture it behoves us to consider alternative intellectual frameworks for delivering public funding for science and innovation in the EU, even if we might conclude they are politically impossible.
+I think at this juncture it probably behooves us to consider alternative intellectual frameworks for delivering public funding for science and innovation in the EU, even if we might conclude they are politically impossible.
 This is, of course, done routinely in other areas of European action such as CAP where, for example, environmental groups propose alternatives.

 The would-be reformer of the framework program should note there are nothing but quite vague legal strictures in the TFEU on what science and innovation the EU could undertake, hence a lot of scope for innovation.

 Dramatic change would, though, be a lot to ask for the Commission.
 Officials have established procedures over many years.
 Shifting to another mode of working would be tough.
 There are also a few incumbents that would resist reforming zeal.